AIS-Bonn/nimbro_network/nimbro_topic_transport/doc/configuration.md

  - `resend`: If the sender does not get a message 1.0/`rate` after the last one, it will re-send the last received one.
 (UDP only)
  - `compress`: If true, compress the data on the wire with bz2.
+ - `type`: Topic type.
+This is entirely optional, but enforces the topic type.
+   Otherwise, the type is detected from the first message arriving on the topic.